rtajan/py_aff3ct/README.md

 #

-This repository contains a simple code example.
+This repository contains a code example for integrating a Python module inside an aff3ct sequence.

 ## Using AFF3CT as a library for your codes
 The first step is to compile AFF3CT into a library.